DRUGS - OPIOIDS & Prescription

 - Addicts.
 Addicts range from teenagers to middle-aged working men and women who take medications prescribed for pain and anti-anxiety, and become addicted.

 - Deaths of Children.
 Accidental poisoning deaths among young children have spiked due to prescription drugs.
 Parents and guardians are advised to store drugs in locked cabinets and rid the home of unused medications.
-(Dr. Randall Bond, Cincinnati Children’s Hospital Medical Center)
+(Dr. Randall Bond, Cincinnati Children’s Hospital Medical Center, 2011)

-- Secrecy.
+- Secrecy contributes to the problem.
 Both prescription pain killers and heroin can be snorted, avoiding needle marks.

 - In 2015, 718 people died from opioid overdoses in Washington.
 More people die in accidental deaths from heroin and prescription painkiller overdoses than from vehicle or firearm-related deaths.
 Prescription opioid drug deaths have gone down, but fatalities from heroin overdoses are rising, particularly among young people. ("Inslee executive action targets opioid addiction," Governor Jay Inslee, AP, October 9, 2016)